nus-cs2113-AY2223S2/tp/docs/team/jeraldgau.md

 - The SchoolClasses will be automatically marked as done when the current time is past their registered ending time, and their done status will be reset to not done at the start of a new week.

 ### New Feature: ```list_classes```
 - Displays all the currently registered SchoolClasses saved in Duck, and lists them out based on their day of week, starting and ending time.
 - Shows whether the class is over for the week, with a "done" marker [X] shown on the left of each class.

 ### New Feature: Adding a SchoolClass
-- By following the specified format as indicated in the User Guide, users will be able to add SchoolClasses to their schedule.
+- By following the specified format as indicated in the User Guide, users will be able to add SchoolClasses to their schedule which are saved to the savefile.
-- The added SchoolClasses will be saved to the savefile, which will be loaded upon starting up Duck again.

 ### New Feature: Removing a SchoolClass
 - By Following the specified format as indicated in the User Guide, users will be able to remove unwanted SchoolClasses from their schedule.

 ### Code Contributed: [RepoSense Link](https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=jeraldgau&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 ### Project Management:
 - Managed the releases ```v1.0``` - ```v2.0``` (2 releases) on GitHub

 ### Documentation: